 - Healthy Aging and Acupuncture Actupuncture is effective in treating many maladies that can come with aging.

-We specialize in the treatment of chronic pain, stiffness and mobility issues due to aging, injury, and accident.
-Acupuncture is shown to be highly effective in reducing symptions and
+We specialize in the treatment of chronic pain, stiffness and mobility issues due to aging, injury, or accident, and womens health.
+Acupuncture is shown to be safe and highly effective in reducing symptions and

 promoting the body's own natural healing process.

 - Pain management including neck pain, shoulder pain, back pain, and joint pain, sciatica, headaches, migraines, painful menses, tennis elbow, frozen shoulder, and more

 - Neurological disorders - stroke paralyses, Bell's palsy, Parkinson's diseases